dbursztynowski/5g-taskforce/open5gs/README.md

 ## Remarks
 During deploying our instance of Open5GS core network, 20 user equipments (user SIM cards/user accounts, UE) are populated in the core network data base.
 This setting is configured in file `5g-taskforce/open5gs/5gSA-values-enable-metrics-v228.yaml` (in the original Gradiant documentation this file is named 5gSA-values.yaml, but we changed this name to emphasize that we are using a customizewd version of the file).
 During the experiments, you will be able to connect as many UE devices to the network as this number.

+As stated before, it is assumed `open5gs` is the the name of the leaf directory on the working directory path.

 ## Deployment